huangli712/iQIST/docs/src/ch02/apps.md

 ### Build applications

-> NOTE:
+!!! note

-> Sorry, this feature is not ready.
+    Sorry, this feature is not ready.
 In the future, we will provide the DFT + DMFT and ladder dual fermions codes in the iQIST software package.
 Be patient!